Inside The New & Independent Whitley Bay Bookshop Everyone Is Talking About – The Bound

 Forum Books is loved for its local author introductions, live readings and other author-led events.
 For those who haven’t been along to any yet, how would you describe your events programme?

 I’d say book events bring out the best types of conversation: interesting, varied, funny, and often leading somewhere very unexpected!

-For the past year, we’ve been running online events with three other indie bookshops – Booka, Bookish and Linghams.
+For the past year, we’ve been running online events with three other independent bookshops – Booka, Bookish and Linghams.
 Together, we’ve worked with more than 250 authors and have even picked up a FutureBook Award, too.
 We’re still running those events, so you can see what’s coming up here

 Is this live element something you’ll also be bringing to the bound?

 Absolutely!
 I’ve got a few things pencilled in already, with fingers crossed we can press ‘go’ on them soon!

 Earlier this year, your writer in residence, Lyndsey Ayre, choose 10 of her favourite books by women.
 What are your top 3 books by female authors?